ggrossetie/antora-site-generator-lunr/README.md

 ### Using the Docker image

-[The docker image](https://hub.docker.com/r/adito5393/antora-v2.3.4-lunr) is build upon [the Antora`s official docker image](https://docs.antora.org/antora/2.3/antora-container/#run-the-antora-image) and should be used as a replacement.
+[The docker image](https://hub.docker.com/r/adito5393/antora-v2.3.4-lunr) is build upon [the Antora's official docker image](https://docs.antora.org/antora/2.3/antora-container/#run-the-antora-image) and should be used as a replacement.
 For example, instead of running:

     $ docker run -u $(id -u) -v $PWD:/antora:Z --rm -t antora/antora:2.3.4 antora-playbook.yml